aqaPayam/NakhBot/docs/domain/01-glossary.md

 On first `/start`, the system creates a User, TelegramIdentity, Account, UserSettings, and GuestPreviewCounter.

-Guest users can only preview limited profiles.
+Guest users can only preview limited teaser profiles from the Guest Preview Pool.

 The guest preview limit is permanent and tied to the Telegram identity/user.

+Guest Preview is not normal Explore.

+Guest Preview does not use Explore filters, reciprocal gender compatibility, viewer age, viewer city, viewer interested gender, or viewer relationship goal.

 ### Incomplete User